NeVeSpl/NSourceGenerators/README.md

 - user can provide custom keys, if not provided, full symbol name with namespace is used as a key
 ### Demo

+A simple console app, that writes its own code to console output:

 Input
 ```csharp
 using NSourceGenerators;